BozhidarChervenkov/Tic-Tac-Toe/README.txt

-How to run project locally:
+How to run the project locally:

 1. Download the project code